TrX9/ToDoListApp/README.md

 To run this project:

-1- Create a database called "ToDoAppDb" (I used MSSQL).
+1- Create a database called "ToDoAppDb" (I used MSSQL), and change the connectionString in appsettings.json in the WebApi project to match your database server name.

 2- To create the tables, Run Migration commands in cmd or Nuget Package Manager Console in the Web Api project directory: